-By considering a large number of classic genetic markers, pioneers in this area of human genetics, such as Cavalli-Sforza and his collaborators (e.g. see Cavalli-Sforza and Edwards, 1964; Cavalli-Sforza et al., 1994) were able to measure global genetic differences across populations, and to use such measures to infer how different populations have separated from each other over time and space.
+By considering a large number of classic genetic markers, pioneers in this area of human genetics, such as L. Luca Cavalli Sforza and his collaborators (e.g., see Cavalli Sforza and Edwards, 1964; Cavalli-Sforza, Menozzi and Piazza, 1994) were able to measure global genetic differences across populations, and to use such measures to infer how different populations have separated from each other over time and space.
 More recently, the great advances in DNA sequencing have allowed the direct study of polymorphisms (that is, genetic information that differs across individuals) at the molecular level.
-In particular, human genetic differences can now be studied directly by looking at instances of single nucleotide polymorphism or SNP (pronounced snip), a sequence variation in which a single DNA nucleotide - A, T, C or G - in the genome differs across individuals (e.g. Rosenberg et al., 2002; Seldin et al., 2006; Tian et al., 2009; Ralph and Coop, $2013).^{4}$
+In particular, human genetic differences can now be studied directly by looking at instances of Single Nucleotide Polymorphism or SNP (pronounced snip), a sequence variation in which a single DNA nucleotide - A, T, C or G - in the genome differs across individuals (for example, Rosenberg et al., 2002; Seldin et. al, 2006; Tian et al., 2009; Ralph and Coop, 2013).

-4 A haplogroup is a group of similar haplotypes (collection of specific alleles) that share a common ancestor having the same SNP mutation.
-Among the most commonly studied
+4A haplogroup is a group of similar haplotypes (collection of specific alleles) that share a common ancestor having the same SNP mutation.
+Among the most commonly studied human haplogroups are those passed only down the

-6.2.2 Genetic distance between human populations
+2.2 Genetic Distance between Human Populations

-Definition of F{ST}
+2.2.1 Definition of F{ST}

-In order to capture global differences in gene frequencies between populations, geneticists have devised summary measures, called genetic distances.
+In order to capture global differences in gene frequencies between populations, population geneticists have devised summary measures, called genetic distances.
 One of the most widely used measures of genetic distance, first suggested by Sewall Wright (1951), is called F{ST} .
 In general, it can be defined as:

-$$F{ST} = \frac{V_p}{\overline{p}(1-\overline{p})},\tag{1}$$
+$$F{ST} = \frac{V_p}{\overline{p}(1-\overline{p})} \tag{1}$$